SBRG/PromoterModeling/README.md

 Sequence-based ML models of gene regulation

 # How to get started
+1. Install necessary packages - requirements.txt contains all packages used in a functioning environment, although many of these are possibly unnecessary.
-1. Install necessary packages - XXX figure out a way to list them all *Note - All files are already included for utilizing P1K (E. coli iModulons).
+*Note - All files are already included for utilizing P1K (E. coli iModulons).
 If wanting to use these, skip to step 3.

 2. Download external data files, move to data/external/.
 These include: